EF-Tu receptor: Synthesis

 EFR, like other proteins, undergoes translation in a cell's ribosomes.
 After the primary structure of the protein has been formed it must fold into its three dimensional tertiary structure to become functional.
 This occurs in the endoplasmic reticulum (ER).
-While in the ER, this primary polypeptide chain undergoes a regulatory process known as ER-quality control (ER-QC) to help ensure it folds into the correct 3-D structure. and avoids.
+While in the ER, this primary polypeptide chain undergoes a regulatory process known as ER-quality control (ER-QC) to help ensure it folds into the correct 3-D structure.
 ER-QC process consists of a series of chaperone proteins that help guide the folding of the EFR polypeptide chains, preventing the aggregation of many polypeptide chains into one large group.
 Proteins that have not folded are kept in the ER until they have folded into their correct 3-D shape.
 If folding does not occur then the unfolded protein is eventually destroyed.

 One of the control mechanisms of EFR is the protein Arabidopsis stromal-derived factor-2 (SDF2).
 A genetic variant of the A. thaliana plant that did not have the gene to encode for this protein had a far lower production of functional EFR proteins.
 SDF2 also cannot be substituted for other enzymes in EFR production.
 Experimental analysis indicated that EFR is destroyed in the cell when it is produced without SDF2, though the mechanism of this action is unknown.
 Other proteins that are required for the proper synthesis of EFR include Arabidopsis CRT3 and UGGT, which are members of the EFR-QC and act as chaperones to help folding.